Basu008/gymbud-legal/README.md

-# gymbud-legal
+# GymBud Legal & Support

-Public legal and support website for GymBud, containing the Privacy Policy, support contact details, and app-related user information.
+This repository hosts the public legal and support pages for GymBud, including the Privacy Policy and App Support page.